matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 1. Connect to the zkSync network.
 2. Deposit assets from Ethereum into zkSync.
-3. Check Balance
+3. Transfer and withdraw funds.
-4. Transfer funds (ERC20 tokens) into the zksync network
+4. Deploy a smart contract.
-5. Withdraw funds (Native coins)
+5. Interact with any smart contract.

 ## Prerequisite

-This guide assumes that you are familiar with the [Go programming](https://go.dev/doc/) language.
+This guide assumes that you are familiar with the [Go](https://go.dev/doc/) programming language.
-Also, the required version is >= 1.17 and Go modules are required.
+The Go version should be >= 1.17, and Go modules are required.

 ## Installation